DDDASHXD/expressr/README.md

 ```

 This will create the basic files, structure and setup typescript.
-You can now run `npm run dev`to run the api in dev mode.
+You can now run `npm run dev` to run the api in dev mode.

 ## Usage

 Expressr is extremely easy to use.
 After you've setup the template locally, you can enter `npm run dev` to run it dev mode.
-You should then be able to run either Postman Insomnia, or your preferred api program, and route to localhost:{port}/status and get the example route.
+You should then be able to run either Postman, Insomnia, or your preferred api program, and route to localhost:{port}/status and get the example route.

 #### Basic route